alfredomartinezjr/wosostats/resources/how-to-log-stats.md

 1. Download the match-stats-templae.xlsx Excel document from this link: https://github.com/amj2012/woso-stats/blob/master/resources/match-stats-template.xlsx?raw=true.
   * Using Excel is highly recommended as the ability to format, auto-fill, auto-complete, and utilize formulas makes the job of logging stats way easier and faster.
   * To get an idea of what this spreadsheet should look like, it can help to refer to the sample spreadsheet, based on a match between USA and Trinidad & Tobago, which can be found here: https://github.com/amj2012/woso-stats/blob/master/resources/match-stats-sample.xlsx?raw=true.
-2. In the “poss.player” column, write in the last name of each player who played in the match as either a starter or a sub, starting with all the home team players.
-Do the same for the “def.player” column.
+2. In the `poss.player` column, write in the last name of each player who played in the match as either a starter or a sub, starting with all the home team players.
+Do the same for the `def.player` column.
-3. In the “poss.team” and “def.team” columns, write in the acronym of the team for each respective player.
+3. In the `poss.team` and `def.team` columns, write in the acronym of the team for each respective player.
   * For club teams, refer to the acronyms.csv spreadsheet which can be found at: https://github.com/amj2012/woso-stats/blob/master/resources/acronyms.csv.
   * For international teams, refer to the FIFA country codes
-4. In the “poss.position” and “def.position” columns, write in the starting position for each respective player.
+4. In the `poss.position` and `def.position` columns, write in the starting position for each respective player.
 Don’t get too fancy.
 Just write in one of “GK,” “D,” “M,” or “F.”
 5. Field dimensions can vary widely, so figure out where the borders of the middle third are, so you can tell if a player is in their attacking, middle, or defensive third.
   * It helps to use landmarks around the stadium to figure this out.
 For example, if the field has football lines or lawn stripes, you can use them to figure out the thirds of the field.